Parsl/parsl/docs/userguide/dnpc.rst

 merge requirements) - eg multiple entities assert that workflow X has task N. (eg monitoring.db, parsl.log) and neither is more authentic than the other.

+principle:
+components are necessarily aware of each other, nor bound in a strict hierarchy

+the stack is composed (aka configured) by the workflow author/user, and so the performance analysis stack is also composed (aka configured) correspondingly.

+expect to be doing ad-hoc workflow and query aware remapping of contexts and events

+expect dirty data that doesn't always align quite right: eg three different components might all give their own "end" event with very slightly different timing, and not always in the same order - that's part of what I mean by "distributed".

+components not necessarily built to interoperate with each other from a logging/tracking perspective

+this code cannot be very prescriptive about how a component records its event information.